PolyCortex/polydodo/README.md

 - Open this project's workspace via the `polydodo.code-workspace` file.
 - Install all the project's recommended extensions

-For more information about how to get started for each part (web, server, mobile) of the project, see their respective `README.md` file located in the eponym folder name.
+For more information about how to get started for each part (web, server, mobile) of the project, head to the eponym folder and look for the `README.md` file.

 ## Learn more